 It connects the Fugaku located at RIKEN and the supercomputers at national universities and national research institutes (see the map below) with high-speed networks to provide an innovative shared computing environment that responds to users’ diverse needs.

 For more information, please refer to the HPCI portal site.

 A supercomputer being developed by RIKEN as the successor to the K computer.
 In June 2020, Fugaku has taken first place on four supercomputer performance ranking and has the best performance in the world.
 Full-scale operation is scheduled to start in fiscal 2021.

 For more information, please refer to the RIKEN Center for Computational Sciences website.

-Research Organization for Information Science and Technology (RIST) is a general incorporated foundation which has been carrying out usage promotion services of the Japanese flagship computers (first the K computer, then the successor supercomputer Fugaku since 2020), commissioned by the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT), since 2014.
-Our scope includes project selection, user support, and help spreading research results of projects.
-In addition, since 2017, RIST has also taken a role as the operation office of the innovative High-Performance Computing Infrastructure (HPCI).
-Within a framework of HPCI, we are in charge of managing computational resources and promoting usage, i.e. project selection, user support, and dissemination of research outcomes.
+Research Organization for Information Science and Technology (RIST) is a general incorporated foundation which has been carrying out usage promotion services of the High Performance Computing Infrastructure (HPCI) of Japan, commissioned by the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+HPCI is a world top-class supercomputing environment with Fugaku and supercomputers from Japanese universities and research institutes connected by a high-speed network.
+RIST has taken a role as the operation office of the HPCI.
+Within a framework of HPCI, we are in charge of managing HPCI shared use computational resources and promoting usage, i.e. project selection, user support, and dissemination of research outcomes.

 For more details, please refer to the HPCI Portal Site banner below.